BurntSushi/termcolor/doc/rg.1.md

 -l, --files-with-matches
 : Only show path of each file with matches.

+--files-without-matches
+: Only show path of each file with no matches.

 -H, --with-filename
 : Prefix each match with the file name that contains it.
 This is the default when more than one file is searched.